pablos123/environment/docs/bash-coding-standards.md

 | `for x in $(cmd)` | `mapfile -t arr < <(cmd); for x in "${arr[@]}"` |
 | `. file.bash` | `source file.bash` |

 When the builtin form is harder to read than the external — typically complex regex extraction — the external is fine.
-The rule is "prefer," not "exclusive."
-The `source` row is the one exception that *is* exclusive: never use `.` in a bash file.

 ---